-Off-site Direction: This is a full-time place at an Alternative Place of Education approved by the Trust.
-Such placements are very expensive and are used sparingly and in conjunction with parents.
-Students whose behaviour is likely to lead to a Permanent Exclusion are often considered for such placements, sometimes temporarily.
-Students are visited by regularly by Senior Leaders and attendance, behaviour and progress is regularly monitored.
+Alternative Provision: This is a full-time place at an Alternative Place of Education approved by the Trust.
+Such placements are very expensive and are used sparingly and in conjunction with parents where possible.
+The academy does have a right to direct students to Alternative Provision to improve a students behaviour.
+Also, students whose behaviour is likely to lead to a Permanent Exclusion are often considered for such placements, sometimes temporarily.
+Students are visited regularly by Senior Leaders and attendance, behaviour and progress are regularly monitored.
+All placements are aligned to the student's interests and their voice is regularly captured.